oVirt/ovirt-site/source/feature/engine-snmp.html.md

 ### Summary

-Enable oVirt engine to send SNMP traps of to monitoring systems
+This feature extends events notifier capabilities and enables it to generate SNMP traps out of system events to integrate oVirt with generic monitoring systems.

 ### Owner